How Much Does a U-Haul Really Cost? We Found Out.

 Yes, you can (usually) extend your rental at the same daily rate if you need it longer than 24 hours (for a local move).
 All we had to do was call before the truck was due back and ask the store for an extension.

 There’s also no limit to the number of days we could extend our rental.
-The only exception would be if our truck was reserved for the days we wanted.
-That’s why it’s best to extend your rental when you make your original reservation.
-Otherwise, you have to return your truck and get a new rental truck that isn’t reserved for the additional days you want.
+The only exception would be if our truck was already reserved by another customer for the days we wanted.
+It’s best to decide how many days you’ll need your rental at the time you make your original reservation.
+Otherwise, you may have to return your truck and get a new rental for the additional days you want.

 If you wanted to extend your rental to multiple days and there were no rental trucks available, U-Haul would likely sell you on one of their moving containers as an alternative, if those are available in your area.

-For long-distance moves, depending on the distance, U-Haul assigns a minimum number of days with your truck.
-This might just be a single day for a shorter distance like 150 miles or less.
-We asked and yes, you can add days to your long-distance rental — but only with advance coordination with your local U-Haul store, and only as long as your truck is still available.
+For long-distance, one-way moves, a minimum number of days is included in the rental period, depending on the distance of your move.
+This might just be a single day for a shorter distance, like 150 miles or less.
+We asked, and yes, you can add days to your long-distance rental — but only by coordinating with your local U-Haul store in advance, and only as long as your truck is still available.

 • U-Haul trucks – $40 per day